 At Self-Awareness Counseling, I offer Licensed Professional Counseling (LPC), Board Certified Coaching (BCC), and HSP Consulting services.
 What follows is a brief introduction to the differences among these three services.
-If you are considering Counseling or Coaching services, we can explore, in more detail, which would best fit your needs during the free 30-minute consultation.
-(Please note that typically consulting is short-term work and therefore it is not eligible for a free consultation for fit.)
+If you are considering Counseling or Coaching services, we can explore, in more detail, which would best fit your needs during the initial consultation.

 Licensure and Credentialing Differences

 Of the three services, Professional Counseling requires the most specialized and regulated education.

 A professional counselor’s education covers preparation for handling the widest range of human mental distress/illness and appropriate therapeutic interventions.
 A license to practice is required by law in each of the 50 states (as well as the District of Columbia and Puerto Rico), to assure that Licensed Professional Counselors have met the training requirements to safely provide these services.

 Life Coaching is a relatively new profession and is not yet regulated by state licensure.

 Therefore, anyone with or without coaching education can legally offer life coaching services.
 Over the last 20 years, however, certain national and international coaching organizations have worked diligently to establish educational requirements for the training of effective and safe professional coaches.
 Coaches that have gone through these training programs are certified as life coaches.
 Because there are a number of different certifying organizations with differing educational philosophies and levels of training, credentialing is not uniform across all certified coaching services.